Jal Mahal: Grounds

-The royal family chhatris and cenotaphs
+Royal Cenotaphs of Gaitore

-At Gaitore opposite the lake are chhatris and cenotaphs erected over cremation platforms of some of the Kachwaha rulers of Jaipur.
-They were built by Jai Singh II within landscaped gardens.
-The cenotaphs are in honor of Pratap Singh, Madho Singh II and Jai Singh II among others.
-Jai Singh II's cenotaph is made of marble and has impressive intricate carvings.
-It has a dome with 20 carved pillars.
+Located opposite the lake at Gaitore are chhatris and cenotaphs erected over cremation platforms of notable Kachwaha rulers of Jaipur.
+Originally built by Sawai Jai Singh II, the cenotaphs are in honor of Pratap Singh, Madho Singh II among others.
+The monument for Jai Singh II is noted for its intricate carvings and 20 carved domed pillars.